mozaik-association/mozaik/docs/Distribution-list-module.md

 ??? tip

-    By clicking on the "list result" button at the top right of the form, you can access the list of contacts that are part of the distribution list once the filters are active.
+    By clicking on the "result" button next to the filter you created, you can access the list of contacts that are part of the filters.

+    :warning: To be included in these lists, it is mandatory that the contact has at least one email or postal address defined.
+Otherwise, the contact will appear in the "Without coordinate" tab accessible from the mailing list form.

 <figure markdown>
 ![screenshot 18](img/screen18.png)